Anwar8/Blaze/notes/journal.md

 - [ ] Develop a better testing framework for `MPI` code.

 ## Journal
+### 25 April
+[x] Update number check tests.
+[ ] Start writing and illustrating algorithm.
+[ ] Clean up excessive printing.
+Created the `line_mesh_rank_ndof_counts` and `line_mesh_rank_interface_nzi` set of tests for the distributed mesh.
+`line_mesh_rank_ndof_counts` checks whether the distributed vector that contains the number of ranks on each rank was exchanged correctly so that each rank knows exactly how many DoFs each other rank has.
+`line_mesh_rank_interface_nzi` check if the interface nodes have received the correct `nz_i` which tells them where to start from the other ranks.

+While the first works perfectly up to 5 ranks, the latter sometimes has an error on any number of `MPI` processes above 1.
+This does not always happen, and I believe it might be related to my how my Mac handles `MPI`.
+I will need to investigate on `Cirrus`.

+### 21 April
+Updated `line_mesh_rank_counts` and they now all pass correctly.

+[x] Update counting tests.
+[ ] Update number check tests.
+[ ] Start writing and illustrating algorithm.
+[ ] Clean up excessive printing.
 ### 20 April
 To build `Googletest` on `Cirrus`, I have done the following:
 1. `module load Intel-20.4/compilers`, `module load Intel-20.4/mpi`, and `module load cmake`.